-Concrete is a beautifully diverse building material.
+Concrete is a beautifully diverse building material, one the emulates rock in strength and elemental beauty.
 Capable of forming to nearly any shape and having an array of compositions; gravely, rough and textured, to fine, supple and smooth.
-The Eltham Stool is an example of the splendor of concrete.
+The Eltham Stool is an example of the splendor of concrete in rustic form.

 Constructed around a wrought iron frame, the impeccable concrete form of the Eltham Stool is a compelling representation of Zen philosophy communicated through design.
 While the Eltham Stool is minimally managed it has constant visual variation.
 The concrete resembles the oscillating color patterns of hardwoods.